 Arthur A. Schomburg Graduate Fellowship Program

-The Schomburg Fellowship program is designed to assist UB in the recruitment, enrollment and retention of students in PhD level programs who can demonstrate that they would contribute to the diversity of the student body, especially those who can demonstrate that they have overcome a disadvantage or other impediment to success in higher education.
-Such categorial circumstances may include academic, vocational, social, physical or economic impediments or disadvantaged status that students or other characteristics that constitute categorical under-representation in their particular graduate program such as gender or racial/ethnic status.
+UB’s Arthur A. Schomburg Fellowship Program is intended to support high achieving doctoral students across the university.
+The program is sponsored by the SUNY office of Diversity Equity and Inclusion and offers support for full-time students who can demonstrate that they would contribute to the diversity of the student body, especially those who can demonstrate that they have overcome a disadvantage or other impediment to success in higher education.
 Schomburg fellowships are available to U.S. citizens or permanent residents.
 Schomburg Fellows receive a competitive top-up amount above the regular stipend offered by the PhD Excellence Initiative.

 The Department of Geography is strongly committed to increasing diversity in our discipline through PhD training.
 Please see our diversity statement here.
 Departments nominate candidates for Schomburg Fellowships once they are admitted to the PhD Program.
 There is no separate application.
 For more information, please visit the College of Arts and Sciences webpage here.